1Computer1/comp_iler/README.md

     - `owner` - The owner(s) of the bot.
         Use an array for multiple owners.
     - `token` - The bot token.
+    - `prefix` - The prefix for commands.
+    - `codePrefix` - The prefix for code evaluation.
     - `languages` Languages to use.
         The language names here are different from the user-facing ones.
         Check the folders in `docker/` for the language names.